 - “Culture consists of patterns, explicit and implicit, of and for behaviour, acquired and transmitted by symbols, constituting the distinctive achievement of human groups, including their embodiments in artifacts; the essential core of culture consists of traditional (i.e., historically derived and selected) ideas and especially their attached values; culture systems may, on the one hand, be considered as products of action, on the other as conditioning elements of further action” (Kroeber and Kluckhohn 1952:181).

 - “Culture could not exist without symbols because there would be no shared meanings among people” (Kendall 2006:48).

 - “[Culture is] a ‘tool kit’ of symbols, stories, rituals, and world-views, which people may use in varying configurations to solve different kinds of problems” (Swidler 1986:273).

 - “Symbols are instrumental in helping people derive meaning from social interactions.
 In social encounters, each person’s interpretation or definition of a given situation becomes a subjective reality from that person’s viewpoint.
 We often assume that what we consider ‘reality’ is shared by others; however, this assumption is often incorrect” (Kendall 2006:20).

 - Elias, Norbert, and Richard Kilminster.
 1991.
 The Symbol Theory.
-London: Sage Publications.
+London: SAGE.

 - Hook, R. H., and George Devereux.
 1979.
 Fantasy and Symbol: Studies in Anthropological Interpretation.
 London: Academic Press.